InvoxiPlayGames/x360-research/official-software/system/software_update.md

-The `HvxKeysSaveSystemUpdate` hypervisor syscall takes the input CF, and writes the required pairing data to an offset in the CF (taken from the current CPU fuse count value, and adding 1 to it), before signing it with the console's CPU key and re-encrypting it with a new randomly generated key.
+The `HvxKeysSaveSystemUpdate` hypervisor syscall takes the input CF, and writes the required pairing data to an offset in the CF (taken from the current CPU fuse count value, and adding 1 to it), before signing it with the console's CPU key with a HMAC-SHA1 over the pairing data, and re-encrypting it with a new randomly generated key.

 An implementation of the CE->CG delta patching code is available in [xenon-bltool](https://github.com/InvoxiPlayGames/xenon-bltool).